🔴

 AMD GPUs have the hardware accelerated video encoder called Advanced Media Framework.

-The AMF encoder is well supported in Gyroflow and offers fast video render times on Windows and Linux.
+The encoder is well supported in Gyroflow and offers fast video render times on Windows and Linux.

 Important!
 Always make sure you have the latest driver installed from the official AMD Drivers page.
 As long as your GPU has the hardware encoder, most acceleration issues are solved by installing the latest driver.